Seedlings For Zone 3

 Smooth Sumac Seedlings are extremely easy to plant, and they are very fast growers.
 Once established, Smooth Sumac Seedlings will grow two to three feet every year.
 As small trees, they will adapt well to many different types of soil types.
-They make for great ornamental trees and look great in any yard and on any lawn.
+They make for magnificent ornamental trees and look great in any yard and on any lawn.
 They also produce amazing, brilliant colors of leaves during the fall months.
 The Smooth Sumac is a perennial tree has pretty good tolerance to drought conditions.
-The branches and stems are covered by a white and waxy coating, and the seeds it produces are a yellow hue.
+A white and waxy coating covers the branches and stems, and the seeds it produces are a yellow hue.

 River Birch Seedling

 The River Birch is part of the birch family of trees.
 As its name suggests, you will often find this beautiful and unique tree growing along the sides of riverbanks, but it is a tolerant tree that can be used in a variety of settings.
 Its cinnamon colored, curling bark is distinctive of its species and makes it both an ornamental and a shade tree.
 The River Birch seedlings can be delivered to your home or yard and used for shade, decoration or on hillsides and riverbanks to prevent erosion.
 Once the seedlings mature you will see brown and green catkins growing in April and May, then the tree will produce tiny nutlets May until June.